Has your organic search traffic plummeted in recent months, and you can’t figure out why?

 I realize that’s a bold statement, so let me go through why we believe this.

 Penguin is the part of Google’s core algorithm designed to catch link spam.
-See the article : Does It Matter for SEO?
-(Data Study).
+This may interest you : How to Create a Winning Content Strategy.

 Before 2016, it worked like this:

 - Penguin sees an influx of spammy links to a website

 - The website might get demoted in the organic search results (i.e., rankings and traffic loss)